 Quite simply, take the amount that you calculated as eligible for deduction and go shopping on the furusato nozei sites for gifts.
 Keep the receipts and when you do your annual tax return, put the amount you spent down as a donation and submit the receipts together with your tax return.

 So even though your company does your taxes, you will now need to do a tax return to claim back the donation you made through furusato nozei (i.e. have it deducted from your tax payments for the following year).
-You can hand in your tax return at your city hall until mid-March every year.
+You can hand in your tax return at your ward’s tax office until mid-March every year.
 The cut-off date is slightly different each year.
 If you are unsure how to fill out the forms in Japanese, check your ward’s website.
 They offer English assistance where someone will sit down and fill out the forms with you.
 You need to get an appointment for this, so don’t leave it until the last day!

 Each municipality has a slightly different method of processing hometown tax donations, so make sure to familiarize yourself with the steps on their website.
 If that sounds too cumbersome, especially if you are not fluent in Japanese, there are also several sites that coordinate furusato nozei.
 Instead of applying directly through a muncipality’s website, you just apply through the coordinating website in a process that is very similar to online shopping—and they take care of the rest for you.
 The website will issue you a receipt that is needed to claim your tax deduction and also coordinate the gift-sending to you.